Kergalli/dragonbane-action-rules/README.md

 | **Display Delay** | 3 seconds | How long to wait before showing rules |
 | **Debug Mode** | ❌ Off | Enable for troubleshooting |

+## Special Cases

+**Parrying Long Weapons:** If you're using a standard melee weapon to parry an attack from someone with a long weapon (who is 1 square away), simply target yourself when parrying.
+The range validation will understand you're defending at your position.

 ## Technical Details

 **Compatible With:**